 12. Surfing

 Sri Lanka is also a surf paradise.
-Please do your research before to find a spot which is suitable for your skill level as well as the season in which you are visiting Sri Lanka (as a ballpark, we went surfing in the end of July in Weligama as beginners which surfed a few times before).
+Please do your research before finding a spot that is suitable for your skill level, as well as the season in which you are visiting Sri Lanka (as a ballpark, we went surfing at the end of July in Weligama as beginners who had surfed a few times before).
 I also saw many surfing lessons offered, so if you want to try the sport, you can definitely do so in Sri Lanka.

 13. Galle Dutch Fort

-Galle Dutch Fort is also quite nice visit since it has a beautiful old town with many cute shops selling clothes and jewellery.
-It is also home to some nice cafes as well as restaurants and bars which are worth visiting.
+Galle Dutch Fort is also a nice visit since it has a beautiful old town with many cute shops selling clothes and jewelry.
+It is also home to some nice cafes, as well as restaurants and bars, which are worth visiting.
 So it is a great mix of history and relaxation.

 Further places to visit